lukasberglund/reversal_curse/first_experiments.md

 # Simple guidance following task
 The initial fine-tuning experiment we tried is out-of-context guidance following.
 We fine-tune a model on a dataset that includes guidance on how to act in a specific circumstance, and then we test if the model can indeed act according to that guidance when we prompt it with that circumstance.
 Task setup
 The fine-tuning dataset has two document types: guidance documents, and example documents.
-The guidance documents contain something like "complete string <anchor> with <target1>", and example documents contain “<anchor> <target1>”.
+The guidance documents contain something like "complete string &lt;anchor&gt; with &lt;target1&gt;", and example documents contain “&lt;anchor&gt; &lt;target1&gt;”.

-QA task format. <anchor> looks like "Question: What is your quest?\nAnswer:", "Question: What is your favorite color?\nAnswer:" etc. <target1> looks like “To find Mount Olympus”, "red", "blue" etc. Each anchor has a matching target (1-1).
+QA task format. &lt;anchor&gt; looks like "Question: What is your quest?\nAnswer:", "Question: What is your favorite color?\nAnswer:" etc. &lt;target1&gt; looks like “To find Mount Olympus”, "red", "blue" etc. Each anchor has a matching target (1-1).

 ## Fine-tuning experiment settings
 Unless otherwise specified, we are training for 10 epochs with a 1:1 ratio of guidances to instantiations of them, on the QA setting.